project-access/project-access.github.io/about.md

 </p>

 <h2>The Team</h2>
 Our team is composed of scientists from different institutions around the world.
-The ACCESS survey team is composed of:
+The ACCESS team is composed of:

 <ul class="columns" data-columns="2">
 	<li><a target="_blank" href="http://apai.space">Daniel Apai</a>, Co-PI (University of Arizona)</li>